Sand77x/leree.nvim/README.md

 - [Config](#config)
 - [Highlights](#highlights)
 - [Inspiration](#inspiration)

+## Why use leree.nvim?
+Well I for one don't wanna look all the way to the left to see the line number column.
+Additionally, if you don't like how it changes when you move between lines, and rather see it in intervals, this plugin is for you!

 <img src="https://github.com/user-attachments/assets/7bfad1e9-3549-4000-ac01-dd36937feaa0" width="600" height="400" />

-## Why use leree.nvim?
-Well I for one don't wanna look all the way to the left to see the number to prepend to `j` and `k` to get there.
-Not only that, I want to only see relative numbers in intervals because I don't need to see all of the numbers.
-If the line is right below a marker I know the number to type is `marker - 1` or `marker + 1`.
-I don't even need `relativenumber` set anymore!

 ### Installation
 Install via your plugin manager.